Is this program right for you?

 Students must successfully complete all 60 credits (20 courses) of the program at a rate of five courses per semester.

 All courses in the program are offered at JIBC's New Westminster campus.

 There are two intakes each year in January and September.

-* Please note that the tuition costs and student fees presented here (current as of September 2020) are subject to change without notice.
+* Please note that the tuition costs and student fees presented here are current as of April 1, 2021 and are subject to change without notice.

 Textbooks & equipment approximately $750

 Course manuals are supplied when you attend class.
 If additional books or other materials are required, you will be advised when you are accepted into the program.

 Check the program application deadline date.

 Apply by registering online at EducationPlannerBC and completing the online program application form.

 Required documents should be submitted to the Registration office at email@example.com, in-person or by mail: